 General Notes and Observations: Locations, abundances, unusual behaviors:

-This is a common species subtidally in the area around Rosario.
+This was formerly a common species subtidally in the area around Rosario.

 2014: This species is being especially hard-hit by seastar wasting disease.
 We have observed many individuals succumbing rapidly to the disease.